holalluis/ogame-notify/README.md

 # ogame-notify
-notifier helper to plan building and investigation in the game "ogame"
+notifier helper to plan building and investigation in the web based game "ogame"

 ## required:
 - python3